Overview of On Campus Housing

 - Day of Tabling:

-- All Registered Student Organizations must present the signed permission slip to the University Student Housing main office and/or Dining Hall Manager prior to setting up a table.
+- All Registered Student Organizations and MSU Department must present the signed request form they received via email to the University Student Housing main office (located underneath Miller Dining Hall) M-F 7:45 a.m. - 5:00 p.m.

 - The registered group’s name and purpose must be clearly stated and visible to students approaching that table.